Before Surgery

 - Antibiotics, if ordered by your surgeon.

 The nurse may also give you an intravenous (I.V.) line in your arm or hand, if ordered by your surgeon or anesthesiologist.
-This gives you fluids and medicines before, during, and after your surgery.
+You will get fluids and medicines in the I.V. before, during, and after your surgery.

 Learn more